alfredlucero/esmodulestest/README.md

 - top level await available in modules to act as big async functions, meaning code can be evaluated before use in parent modules but without blocking sibling modules from loading
 - need to test on server rather than file:// URL due to module security concerns and need server to return back MIME type text/javascript - can do npx serve
 - need to add extension for imports
+- In Node env you can do .mjs for individual files or set type: "module" for entire project in package.json
 - Construction - find, download and parse all of files into module records
   - Figure out where to download the file containing the module from (module resolution)
   - Fetch the file by downloading it from a URL or loading it form the file system